Manage GCP Compute Instance IAM Access

 What's the difference between InstanceIAMPolicy, InstanceIAMBinding, and InstanceIAMMember?

 InstanceIAMPolicy is authoritative and replaces the entire IAM policy.
-InstanceIAMBinding is authoritative for a specific role, preserving other roles in the policy.
-InstanceIAMMember is non-authoritative and adds a single member to a role while preserving other members for that role.
+InstanceIAMBinding is authoritative for a specific role, preserving other roles.
+InstanceIAMMember is non-authoritative, adding a single member to a role while preserving other members.

-Can I use InstanceIAMPolicy together with InstanceIAMBinding or InstanceIAMMember?
+Can I use InstanceIAMPolicy with InstanceIAMBinding or InstanceIAMMember?

 No, InstanceIAMPolicy cannot be used with InstanceIAMBinding or InstanceIAMMember because they will conflict over the policy configuration.